unicode-org/icu4x/docs/tutorials/intro.md

 }
 ```

 In this case, the parsing is performed at compilation time, so we don't need to handle an error case.
-Try passing an malformed identifier, like "foo-bar" and try to call `cargo check`.
+Try passing an malformed identifier, like "foo-bar" and call `cargo check`.

-*Notice:* `locale!` does not support variants or extension tags, as storing these requires allocation.
+*Notice:* `locale!` does not support variants or extension tags (e.g. `u-nu-latn`), as storing these requires allocation.
 If you have such a tag you need to use runtime parsing.

 Next, let's add some more complex functionality.